-Please note that, as with any micromechanical precision instrument, HAMILTON watches require regular maintenance.
-Maintenance has the aim of keeping your watch in perfect working order and of making it last longer.
+Please note, as with any micromechanical precision instrument, Hamilton watches require regular maintenance to remain in perfect working order.

-The frequency with which this maintenance work needs to be carried out depends on the model, as well as climatic conditions and the owner's care of the watch.
-While we cannot give a specific time interval for servicing, we generally recommend that a complete maintenance service should be carried out every three (3) to five (5) years.
+The frequency with which this maintenance work needs to be carried out depends on the model, as well as environmental conditions and the owner's care of the watch.
+While we cannot give a specific time interval for servicing, we generally recommend that a complete maintenance service be performed every three (3) to five (5) years.

-To ensure that the service is carried out professionally and to Hamilton’s standards, you should only take your watch to an authorized HAMILTON Service Center or official HAMILTON retailer.
+To ensure that the service completed professionally and to Hamilton’s standards, you should only take your watch to an authorized Hamilton Service Center or official Hamilton retailer.

-During the final check, HAMILTON watches are checked for water resistance as marked on the back of the case, but the water resistance of a watch is not permanent.
-The water resistance of a watch can be impaired by the natural aging process of the gaskets (case back gasket, crown gasket, crystal gasket etc.) or accidental knocks to the watch case.
+During the final quality control review, Hamilton watches are checked for water resistance as marked on the back of the case.
+However, the water resistance of a watch is not permanent and can be impaired by the natural aging process of the gaskets or accidental knocks to the watchcase.

 Additionally, external influences like perspiration, chlorine or salt water, ultraviolet rays and cosmetic products can compromise the seal over time.